facebook/FAI-PEP/README.md

   --model_cache MODEL_CACHE
                         The local directory containing the cached models.
 It should not be part of a git directory.
+  -p PLATFORM, --platform PLATFORM
-  --platform PLATFORM   Specify the platform to benchmark on.
-Use this flag if
-                        the framework needs special compilation scripts.
+                        Specify the platform to benchmark on.
+Use this flag if the framework needs special compilation scripts.
 The scripts are called build.sh saved in
                         specifications/frameworks/<framework>/<platform>
                         directory
   --program PROGRAM     The program to run on the platform.
+  --reboot              Tries to reboot the devices before launching
+                        benchmarks for one commit.
   --regressed_types REGRESSED_TYPES
                         A json string that encodes the types of the regressed tests.